A proof of the reverse isoperimetric inequality using a geometric-analytic approach: Conclusion and Discussion

-In this work, we have established a rigorous geometric–analytic proof of the reverse isoperimetric inequality (RII) for black hole horizons in AdS space of arbitrary dimension.
-On the one hand, the geometric argument shows that in any theory of gravity coupled to matter fields that respects the standard energy conditions leading to gravitational focusing, a round sphere of fixed geometric volume is a maximally entropic state.
-On the other hand, the analytic approach demonstrates that quadrupolar ($\ell=2$) perturbations of the round sphere yield $\delta^2\mathcal{A}<0$ in Euclidean AdS (but $\delta^2A>0$ in flat Euclidean space), confirming that the round AdS-Schwarzschild horizon is a local maximum of area (entropy) under volume constraints.
-Together, these complementary methods not only resolves the long-standing conjecture of RII in extended black hole thermodynamics but also highlights the fundamental role of Einstein’s equations and background curvature in governing entropic extremization.
-Several avenues for further investigation naturally arise from our proof: \begin{itemize} \item \textbf{Effects of Modified Gravity on the RII:} In theories beyond Einstein's gravity such as $f(R)$, Gauss–Bonnet or more general Lovelock gravities, and scalar–tensor models—the gravitational field equations acquire extra curvature‐dependent or scalar‐coupling terms which modify both the Raychaudhuri focusing condition and the form of the Euclidean action functional.
+\paragraph*{\textbf{Effects of Modified Gravity on the RII}.} In theories beyond Einstein gravity, such as $f(R)$, Gauss–Bonnet or more general Lovelock gravities, and scalar–tensor models, the gravitational field equations acquire extra curvature‐dependent or scalar‐coupling terms which modify both the Raychaudhuri focusing condition and the form of the Euclidean action functional.
 In particular, the sheet‐expansion scalar $\theta$ no longer obeys the simple $\theta<0$ condition under volume‐preserving deformations.
 Analytically, the second variation of $I_{\rm slice}$ acquires extra terms $\delta^2I_{\rm higher\text{-}curv}$ coming from variation of the $f(R)$ or Gauss–Bonnet invariants, altering the stability criterion of the extremal hypersurface.
-As a result, spherically symmetric black hole solutions in modified gravity may saturate or correct the reverse isoperimetric bound by theory‐specific coefficients.
-A systematic study of these corrections would therefore be required to formulate a generalized RII in alternative theories of gravity.
+A systematic study of these corrections would therefore be required in alternative theories of gravity.

+\paragraph*{\textbf{Quantum Corrections}.} Incorporating higher-curvature corrections or quantum effects (e.g., via one-loop determinants or entanglement entropy corrections) may modify the geometric rigidity or the second variation functional, potentially leading to refined ‘‘quantum RII’’ bounds.

+\paragraph*{\textbf{Holographic Perspectives}.} Given the AdS/CFT correspondence, it would be interesting to interpret our RII proof in the dual field theory, perhaps relating maximal horizon entropy at fixed volume to extremal entanglement or energy constraints in the boundary CFT.